Abdellah-belcaid/recipe-managment-app/README.md

 5. **Technologies Used**
    Spring Boot
    Angular
-   MySQL (or your preferred database)
+   MySQL (or your preferred database -must be configured correctly) Tailwind CSS
-   Tailwind CSS